vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 So, now we're using the [Consul](https://www.vaultproject.io/docs/configuration/storage/consul.html) backend instead of the Filesystem.
 We used the name of the service - `consul` - as part of the address.
 The `path` key defines the path in Consul's key/value store where the Vault data will be stored.

-Clear out all files and folders within the "vault/data" directory.
+Clear out all files and folders within the "vault/data" directory to remove the Filesystem backend.
 Build the new images and spin up the containers:

 ```sh
 $ docker-compose down